johnalison/WorkingPhilosophy/WorkingPhilosophy.md

 FreeWill:
 - He who claims that everything happens by necessity has no complaint against him who claims that everything does not occur by necessity.
 For he makes that very claim by necessity.
 (Epicurus)

+- We tend to use logic and reason after the fact to justify our decisions to ourselves and others.
+(What does this say about "interpretable AI"?)
+(Design of everyday things)